 - Annual presentation to College of Engineering design class, University of Saskatchewan (1998-present)

-- One of the Best Lawyers in Canada – Intellectual Property Law (since 2008)
+- Recognized in Best Lawyers, Intellectual Property Law (since 2008)